Updated 10/24

 Here are a few paths you can take to create a successful monthly budget.

 Have you ever paused before you bought something and asked yourself if the item was a need or a want?
-If you have, you already basically understand the 50/30/20 rule.
+If you have, you already basically understand the 50/30/20 method.
 This personal budgeting method puts your income into three categories: needs, wants and savings.
 Here is how it works:

-20% of your income should go into savings.
-In this category, you should have a savings account where you set money aside for the future.
-You will also want to have an emergency fund to cover unplanned expenses like car trouble.
+You should also have an emergency fund to cover unplanned expenses like car trouble.
 Aim to have three to six months of living expenses in your emergency fund.
-It is important to have both types of savings, so you don’t end up relying on credit to handle life’s little surprises.

 Zero-based budgeting might sound complicated, but it simply means that you assign every dollar a purpose.
 At the end of the month, your income minus your expenses should equal zero.
 This does not mean you spend everything, but categorize your living expenses and purposely allocate your income to cover them.
 To do this successfully, you need to realize that savings are an “expense.”